RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 - Redis Enterprise 6.0.0 or later
 - The [cluster is setup]({{< relref "/rs/administering/cluster-operations/new-cluster-setup.md" >}}) and all of the nodes are joined to the cluster

-{{< note >}}
-For installing on Redis Enterprise Kubernetes deployments or Docker containers, you must use Ubuntu 18.04.4 LTS as the base OS because the RedisGears binaries are built using the binaries for that OS by [default](https://github.com/RedisLabs/redis-enterprise-k8s-docs#basic-installation), unless the RedisGears release specifies that there is also support for RHEL 7 docker images.
-{{< /note >}}

 ## Installing RedisGears

 ### Step 1: Install RedisGears dependencies